 - The Publish to Tableau Server tool is available under ‘Connectors’ Tool Palette of Alteryx designer.
 Drag and drop that tool at the end of your workflow to the canvas.

 - After connecting, you can start configuring in the configuration window.

 - On successful sign in to Tableau server, configure data source window will appear.
 Fill in the project name and the data source name.
-As we are creating new data source select Create option under Output Options.
-We can also select overwrite for creating if not existing or overwrite the existing data source; another option is Append to append the changes to an existing data source
+As we are creating a new data source select the Create option under Output Options.
+We can also select overwrite for creating if not existing or overwrite the existing data source; another option is Append to append the changes to an existing data source.

-- Additionally, to enrich your data you can provide metadata using the ‘Data source metainfo’ if needed.
+- Additionally, to enrich your data you can provide metadata using the ‘Data source meta info’ if needed.
 The metadata info should be provided in .tds file format.
-The metadata file contains the data source type, connection info, groups, sets, calculated fields, bins and default field properties.
+The metadata file contains the data source type, connection info, groups, sets, calculated fields, bins, and default field properties.

 - The options available for our published .hyper extract file is shown below.